-Suzanne Oldnall was instrumental in setting up a domestic abuse drop in centre at Parkinson Wright’s Worcester office where victims of domestic abuse can simply drop in without an appointment to seek legal advice.
+Suzanne Oldnall was instrumental in setting up a domestic abuse drop in centre at Parkinson Wright’s Worcester office where victims of domestic abuse can simply drop in Monday - Friday between 9:30am - 4:00pm in without an appointment to seek legal advice.
 She participates each year in the White Ribbon Campaign to raise awareness of Domestic Abuse.

 She continues to campaign along with other agencies to raise awareness of domestic abuse and that there is help available.
 She has also been asked by Martin Lakeman, Public Health Lead for Domestic Abuse, Worcestershire to be involved in the Drive Project phase 2 which is being piloted in the Worcestershire area by the Cranstoun Charity to re-educate perpetrators of domestic abuse.